 What remains has been observed throughout the election campaign: In my perception, two technocrats are talking about what was or is and what “one” should change.
 But everything is very flat.
 An "up-or-down" in the voice, a real enthusiastic facial expression?
 Both could hardly be heard or seen.

 That does not even have anything to do with an open exchange.
 But the own vision of a modern Germany should really make the heart break out?

 Anyone who is animated with a goal shows more voice, more modulation, larger gestures, the eyes shine more, he or she is simply more present.
 No, not rehearsed, but one lets the inner fire the window and so also other parts.
 That's it!

 Always fair and correct

-Almost hilarious the form of the "discussion".
-Once introduced at Nixon's election campaign, the viewer here experiences a pure form of prepared consumption.
-Four moderators take turns asking questions - the opponents respond in a timely manner.
+Almost hilarious the form of "discussion".
+Once introduced in Nixon's campaign, the viewer experiences a pure form of prepared consumption.
+Four moderators take turns asking questions - the opponents provide timely answers.

-This is fair, correct and can be so synonymous.
-But modern media is different today.
-The communication is (again) more dialog-oriented.
-Facebook is blogged, newspaper articles are annotated online, Twitter statements are further explained, justified and changed.
+That is fair, correct and can be left as it is.
+But modern media work differently today.
+Communication is (again) more dialogue-oriented.
+On Facebook is liked, newspaper articles are commented on online, Twitter statements are further presented, justified and changed.

 Too little involvement as a democratic good

-All this shows that people today no longer simply "just sit there" and want to be sprinkled.
+All of this shows that today people no longer want to “just sit there” and be sprinkled.

 At least in the second part of such a TV duel would have used somehow, one wants to show that “Communication and participation” in democracy is basically the most important.